fyne-io/tour.fyne.io/widget/form.md

 ---

 The form widget is used to lay out many input fields with labels and optional cancel and submit buttons.
-In it's most bare form it aligns labels to the left of each input widget.
+In its most bare form it aligns labels to the left of each input widget.
 By setting OnCancel or OnSubmit the form will add a button bar with the specified handlers called when appropriate.